Jeremysc03/gdelt_api_project/README.md

 enriched_articles.parquet    // New file for that involves cluster data

 # Final note
-remove_results currently isn't implemented.
+remote_results currently isn't implemented.
 If we want remote data then I can begin to implement that later but right now everything is local only.
+If remote data is going to be used, must create folder named remote_results for the results to be added into that.